artYYDP/Amazing-SAS-JobExec/RULES.md

 ```

 > [!TIP]
-> If you're not sure how to obtain the URI of a file, [click here (coming soon)](about:blank) to access the full tutorial!
+> If you're not sure how to obtain the URI of a file, see the [tutorial on obtaining the URI of a file](/tutoriais/coletar_URI_do_arquivo.md) for the full instructions!

 ### 5. Validation and Logging Logic